enoriega/NAIRR-AI-Workshop-Notes/README.md

 Another provider of AI accelerators.
 They specialize on inference and provide their hardware through a cloud offering through NAIRR.
 Could be good to shift inference to a dedicated provider and use HPC and other cloud services for training.

+---
+_04/03/25_

+__Introduction to PyTorch (9:15am-10:45am)__
+PyTorch provides two main components:
+1. Tensor library that supports GPU acceleration
+2. Neural network support through auto-grad

+Brief tour over the properties of PyTorch tensors: data type, device, tensor arithmetic, broadcasting rules.
+Brief tour over the neural network utilities and autograd functionality.

+There was a hands on session running a jupyter notebook on the Expanse HPC cloud from SDSC.